-1. Carolyn Shaw Bell Award
+Carolyn Shaw Bell Award

 Named after the first chair of CSWEP, the Carolyn Shaw Bell Award was created as part of the 25th Anniversary celebration of the founding of CSWEP.
-The award has been given annually since 1998 to an individual who has furthered the status of women in the economics profession through example, achievements, increasing our understanding of how women can advance in the economics profession, or mentoring others.
+The award has been given annually since 1998 to

 Sandra E. Black, Professor of Economics and International and Public Affairs at Columbia University, is the 2024 Carolyn Shaw Bell Award recipient.
 Over her exemplary career, Dr. Black has provided vital support for women in economics at every stage, from undergraduate to tenured professor, while advancing a highly influential research agenda.
 She has contributed as an editor of leading journals, she founded the NBER program on economic mobility, and she served as a Member on the President's Council of Economic Advisers.
 Dr. Black has a significant record of service to the profession, including serving on the Executive Committees of the AEA and the Society of Labor Economists, the AEA's Standing Committee on Equity, Diversity, and Professional Conduct, and the Board of CSWEP.
 Her research, mentorship, and leadership continue to create lasting, positive impacts on the status of women in the economics profession.